Delay Parameter Selection in Permutation Entropy Using Topological Data Analysis: Permutation Delay

 \paragraph{Modified $z$-score}

 The modified $z$-score $z_m$ is essential to understanding the techniques used for isolating noise from a signal~\cite{seo2006review}.
-The standard score, commonly known as the $z$-score, uses the mean and the standard deviation of a dataset to find an associated $z$-score for each data point and is defined as
+The standard score, commonly known as the $z$-score, uses the mean and the standard deviation of a data set to find an associated $z$-score for each data point and is defined as

-where $x$ is the dataset, $\mu$ is the mean, and $\sigma$ is the standard deviation of the dataset, respectively.
-The $z$-score value is commonly used to identify outliers in the dataset by rejecting points that are above a set threshold, which is set in terms of how many standard deviations away from the mean are acceptable.
-Unfortunately, the $z$-score is susceptible to outliers itself because both the mean and the standard deviation are not robust against outliers~\cite{leys2013detecting}.
-This led Hampel~\cite{hampel1974influence} to develop the modified $z$-score as an outlier detection method that is insensitive to outliers.
-The logic behind the modified $z$-score or median absolute deviation (MAD) method is grounded on the use of the median for the mean.
+where $x$ is a data point, $\mu$ is the mean, and $\sigma$ is the standard deviation of the data set, respectively.
+The $z$-score value is commonly used to identify outliers in the data set by rejecting points that are above a set threshold, which is set in terms of how many standard deviations away from the mean are acceptable.
+Unfortunately, the $z$-score is susceptible to outliers itself with both the mean and the standard deviation not being robust against outliers~\cite{leys2013detecting}.
+This led Hampel~\cite{hampel1974influence} to develop the modified $z$-score as an outlier detection method that is robust to outliers.
+The logic behind the modified $z$-score or median absolute deviation (MAD) method is grounded on the use of the median instead of the mean.
 The MAD is calculated as

-where $x$ is the dataset and $\tilde{x}$ is the median of the dataset.
+where $\mathbf{x}$ is an array of data points and $\tilde{x}$ is its median.
 The MAD is substituted for the standard deviation in Eq.~\eqref{eq: zscore}.
-To complete the modified $z$-score, Iglewicz and Hoaglin~\cite{iglewicz1993volume} suggested substituting the mean with the median.
-The resulting equation for the modified $z$-score is
+To improve the modified $z$-score, Iglewicz and Hoaglin~\cite{iglewicz1993volume} suggested to additionally substitute the mean with the median.
+The resulting equation for the modified $z$-score is then

-Using $z_m$ allows for outlier detection with a breakdown point of 50$\%$ outliers.
+where the value 0.6745 was suggested in~\cite{iglewicz1993volume}.
+We can now use the modified $z$-score $z_m$ for evaluating the ``significance" of each point in the sublevel set persistence diagram of the Fourier spectrum.
 A threshold for separating noise in the persistence domain is discussed in the following paragraph.